AlfredoMarrero/CS401_saltSpreaderDevice_with_ElectricImp_AndroidApp_Database/README.md

-# Salt Spreader Device with electric imp002 Android App and Weather Database
+# Salt Spreader Device with electric imp002, Android App and Weather Database.

 Video presentation of the project: https://youtu.be/LWLyDzw4wiM